visgl/tsc/developer-process/rfc-guidelines.md

 # RFC Guidelines

-Implementation of non-trivial new features should typically be started off with the creation of an RFC (Request for Comments) to make sure we have a complete story before making big modifications to the code base.
-It also allow the bigger team (as well as the community) to stay engaged, comment and contribute insights.
+Implementation of non-trivial new features should typically be started off with the creation of an RFC (Request for Comments).

 ## RFC structure